alchemy-fr/phrasea/databox/indexer/doc/conf_phraseanet.md

 The name or id of the Phraseanet databox to import.

 ## `collections`
-A list / filter of Phraseanet collections (id or name, delimited by ",") to import/search on.
+A list/filter of Phraseanet collections (id or name, delimited by `,`) to import/search on.
 If unset or empty, will query all collections.

 ## `searchQuery`
 The Phraseanet query to search for records to import.
 If empty: import all.